About Ladybugs and Ladybug Larvae

 Life Cycle

-During the warmer months, male and female ladybugs may mate several times, and females may lay up to 1,000 eggs in one season.
-The mother ladybug lays a cluster of five to 30 tiny yellow eggs on the underside of leaves.
-They instinctively deposit eggs with plenty of aphids for the larvae to eat.
+The mother ladybug will lay a cluster of five to 30 tiny yellow eggs on the underside of leaves.
+They instinctively deposit eggs with plenty of aphids for the ladybug larvae to eat.

-• Larvae
+Ladybug Larvae

 Depending on the outside temperature, it takes approximately two to ten days for the ladybug eggs to hatch into larvae.
 The bitsy larvae are black with bright spots on their bumpy bodies.
 Any infertile eggs that didn’t hatch will become a quick snack for the newly emerged nymphs.